Law Pak

-Law Pak (born 25 May 1933) is a former football coach and former Republic of China (Taiwan) international footballer.
+Law Pak (25 May 1933 – 13 February 2024) was a Hong Kong-born football coach and Republic of China (Taiwan) international footballer.
 However, he spent his entire playing career in the British Hong Kong.
-As a coach, he coached teams from Hong Kong and Taiwan; he also resided in Taiwan temporary but in recent year followed his daughter to migrate to the United States.
+As a coach, he coached teams from Hong Kong and Taiwan; he also resided in Taiwan temporarily but in recent years followed his daughter to migrate to the United States.

-In 2014, during an interview, he claimed that himself, Mok Chun Wah and Lau Tim (劉添) were the only surviving gold medalists of the 1958 Asian Games football tournament.
+In 2014, during an interview, he claimed that he, Mok Chun Wah and Lau Tim (劉添) were the only surviving gold medalists of the 1958 Asian Games football tournament.

+Law died in New York on 13 February 2024, at the age of 90.

 Club career

 Law was a player of KMB in the 1950s.
 He was also employed by the owner of the football club, Kowloon Motor Bus, as a bus station manager, according to an interview of Law by John C.W.
 Lee (李峻嶸).
-At that time the footballer were registered as amateur footballer but in fact professional, receiving income from various source.
+At that time the footballers were registered as amateur footballers but in fact professional, receiving income from various sources.